danielmberry/fortune-100-company-press-release-language-analysis/readme.md

 ### 2. Find the newsroom links for each company from their company page

-Once I had a link for each company's main/corporate website, I scraped all of the links from the HTML on the company's homepage and used the `fuzzywuzzy` library to determine how close each link was to `news`, `press` and `corporate` to account for differences in how each company might refer to their newsroom pages.
+Once I had a link for each company's main/corporate website, I scraped all of the links from the HTML on the company's homepage and used the `fuzzywuzzy` library to determine how close each link was to the words `news`, `press` and `corporate` to account for differences in how each company might refer to its newsroom page.

-From there, I was able to assess the links and create a dictionary that contained each company's newsroom link, which was then assigned to each company in the `final` column of the dataframe.
+From there, I was able to assess the links and create a file that contained each company's newsroom link, which was then assigned to each company in the `final` column of the dataframe.

 ### 3. Gather HTML from newsrooms